 Digital Adoption platforms (DAP) are the latest innovation to shake the world of technology.
 It’s recently become recognized as a technology category in its own right.

-In this article, we will conduct a brief Digital Adoption Platform comparison — examining how things were before the recognition of the DAS category and afterward.
+In this article, we will conduct a brief Digital Adoption Platform comparison — examining how things were before the recognition of the digital adoption platforms category and afterward.

 What Are Digital Adoption platforms?

-Digital adoption solution (DAS) or digital adoption platform (DAP) software are pieces of software that are specifically designed to initiate in-app learning and development.
+digital adoption platforms (DAP) or Digital adoption solution (DAS) are pieces of software that are specifically designed to initiate in-app learning and development.
 Distinct visual overlays are used to provide real-time training and best practice guidance to enhance user experience.

 Gartner recognizes DAPs as an emerging technology that simplifies user adoption throughout the entire digital transformation process.
 This software typically uses contextual data to provide straightforward tutorials on personal user requirements in real-time.